Scroll down to find stories segmented by the four core focus areas of our global impact strategy:

 Last year, United Way of New York City, through their Hunger Prevention Nutrition and Assistance Program, provided nearly two million meals to food-insecure New Yorkers.
 United Way ensures that hungry residents receive healthy and nutritious food by providing food grants to more than 350 food pantries and soup kitchens.
 Grantees are required to spend at least 15 percent of their grant funds on purchasing fresh produce.
 To further increase their partners’ capacity to increase healthy food access, United Way works with local farmers during the growing season to connect them to food pantries in low-income communities.
 This partnership, called the Local Produce Link, has led to nearly two million pounds of fresh, local produce being distributed to food pantries across the city.

 Every day, and across the country, United Way is fighting for the health of every person in every community.
 And that includes giving them the whole foods they need to live healthy and happy lives.
 Addressing hunger and health is a multifaced issue that requires many community solutions.
 United Ways are uniquely positioned to address both.

 Fostering a Healthy Culture of Inclusion and Tolerance

 Since its launch, United Pride has been fostering a culture of generosity by engaging companies and individuals across the region.
 By working with partners like AIDs Foundation of Chicago, Comcast, Northern Trust and Rush, United Way is driving inclusivity near and far.
-In 2016, they hosted a Spirit Day, with an emphasis on anti-bullying; held a Day of Silence, a student-led anti-harassment initiative; and supported local events like the Chicago Pride Parade, among other efforts.
+One year, they hosted a Spirit Day, with an emphasis on anti-bullying; held a Day of Silence, a student-led anti-harassment initiative; and supported local events like the Chicago Pride Parade, among other efforts.